rajat-akant/Kaggel---Bike-Share-Demand/README.md

 The approach here was to train and test the model separately for the "Casual" & "Registered" and combine the result to form the final submission "Count".
 The models were trained with Random Forest Regressor and Light Gradient Booting Method Regressor with Voting Ensemble technique.
 Basically, A voting ensemble is an ensemble machine learning technique that combines the predictions from multiple models, thus involves calculating the average of the predictions from the models, in case of regressions.

-### The results obtained from this approach was satisfactorily good, with Kaggel public leader board score of 0.55
+### The results obtained from this approach was satisfactorily good, with Kaggle public leader board score of 0.55